mariam149-abdo/Tasty-Bites/README.txt

 - Easy to edit and reuse

 --------------------------------------------------
-🛠️ Technologies Used:
+Technologies Used:
 --------------------------------------------------
 - HTML5
 - CSS3
+-JAVASCRIPT
 --------------------------------------------------
-▶️ How to Use:
+How to Use:
 --------------------------------------------------
 1. Download and extract the ZIP file.
 2. Open `index.html` in any browser.